tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/styling-bar-charts-in-ggplot2.md

 - Bar charts in `ggplot2` are ideal for categorical data, showcasing groups and their quantitative measures.
 - Key functions covered include `ggplot()` for initial plot creation and `geom_col()` for constructing bar charts.
 - Advanced customization is achieved using `geom_errorbar() `for error bars and `scale_fill_manual()` for color themes.
-- Showcases how to add p-values inside your ggplot.
+- Showcases how to add p-values inside your `ggplot`.
-- Uses `ggsave()`, demonstrating how to save the final plots in publication-ready formats like PNG or PDF.

 Interested in the source code used in this analysis?
 Download it [here](source-code-barchart-visualization.R).